What is Par Value?

 |Face value is static and is not affected by the fluctuation in the market rate.||It fluctuates from time to time as per the market conditions and activities.|

 It sets the benchmark for pricing for the company issuing bonds.
-Factors such as interest rate prevailing in the market and the credit status of the bond affect the market price of the bond.
+Factors such as the interest rate prevailing in the market and the credit status of the bond affect the market price of the bond.
 The market price of the bonds may be above or below the par value.
 If it is trading above par, it is trading at a premium as it offers a higher interest rate than the current market rate.
 The investor pays more as he expects higher returns.
-However, bonds trading below par has a low-interest rate than the market rate.
+However, bonds trading below par have a low-interest rate than the market rate.

 Par value is also necessary for startups or businesses keen to raise money from the public by issuing shares.
 At an early stage, the entity may not be able to offer shares at a premium; hence, still, it is the usual practice to put a par value on shares.
 Setting a par value also binds the company not to offer shares below par value.